 This course is devoted to two specific themes: History (1) and Art (2)

-Theme 1: Dutch Identity and History - We will start with several lectures that will give you insight in distinctive historical periods of Dutch history.
-Topics that will be discussed include: development of the Netherlands during the Middle Ages, the Dutch religious landscape and the prints and cartography of the Dutch Golden Age.
-We will make good use of the fact that the course is taught in the beautiful medieval city of Utrecht.
-You will be able to really step into history through a historical city walk and a visit to one of Utrecht's excellent museums.
+Theme 1: Dutch Identity and History - We will start with several lectures that will give you insight into distinctive historical periods of Dutch history.
+Topics that will be discussed include: the development of the Netherlands during the Middle Ages, the Dutch religious landscape and the prints and cartography of the Dutch Golden Age.
+We will make good use of the fact that the course is taught in the alluring medieval city of Utrecht.
+You will be able to really step into history through a historic city walk and a visit to one of Utrecht's excellent museums.

-Theme 2: History of Art & Architecture - Within the historical context of the preceding topics, you will be introduced to the cultural expressions and traditions that support the Dutch in their claim to international fame as a cultural nation.
-During this part of the course, lecturers will discuss early modern, modern and contemporary art and architecture in the Netherlands, including Land Art, touching upon famous artists such as Frans Hals, Johannes Vermeer, Judith Leyster, Vincent van Gogh, Mondrian, Charley Toorop, Rineke Dijkstra, Iris van Herpen and others.
-This week a day trip to Amsterdam takes place, where you will visit among other places, the Rijksmuseum.
+Theme 2: History of Art & Architecture - Within the historical context of the first theme, you will then be introduced to the cultural expressions and traditions that support the Dutch in their claim to international fame as a cultural nation.
+During this part of the course, lecturers will discuss early modern, modern and contemporary art and architecture in the Netherlands, including Land Art, touching upon famous artists such as Frans Hals, Johannes Vermeer, Judith Leyster, Vincent van Gogh, Piet Mondrian, Charley Toorop, Rineke Dijkstra, Iris van Herpen and others.
+A day trip to Amsterdam is included, in which you will visit the Rijksmuseum and more.

 You will experience an intensive two-week programme with lectures and seminar groups during which you are expected to participate in discussions and work on assignments and group presentations.

-The programme is open to students from all discipline.
-The course will focus on the humanities and social sciences.
+The programme is open to students from all disciplines.
+This is a course in the area of humanities / social sciences.

 Aim of the course